 But we only need to experience the loss of any one of these supportive elements to recognize the danger of relying on them to create our self-esteem.
 Looks, as we all know, fade.
 Unwanted weight is often gained.
 Illness sometimes strikes, preventing us from running as fast, concentrating as hard, or thinking as clearly as we once did.
 Past accomplishments lose their ability to sustain us the farther into the past we have to look for them.

 I'm not arguing that basing our self-esteem on our positive qualities is wrong.
 But we should aim to base it on positive qualities that require no comparison to the qualities of others for us to value them.
 We must awaken to the essential goodness—to what in Nichiren Buddhism is termed our "larger self"—that lies within us all.
 If we want to fall in love with our lives—and by this, I don't mean the "we" of our small-minded egos—we must work diligently to manifest our larger selves in our daily lives.
 We must generate the wisdom and compassion to care for others until we've turned ourselves, piece by piece, into the people we most want to be.

 In other words, if we want to like ourselves we have to earn our own respect.
 Luckily, doing this doesn't require that we become people of extraordinary physical attractiveness or accomplishment.
 It only requires we become people of extraordinary character—something anyone can do.

-Treating others well, it turns out, is the fastest path to a healthy self-esteem.
+Treating others well, it turns out, is the fastest path to healthy self-esteem.
 If you dislike yourself, stop focusing on your negative qualities.
 We all have negative qualities.
 There's nothing special about your negativity, I promise you.
 Focus instead on caring for others.
-Because the more you care about others, I guarantee the more in turn you'll be able to care about yourself.
+Because the more you care about others, I guarantee the more, in turn, you'll be able to care about yourself.